ovis-hpc/ldms/ldms/src/ldmsd/ldmsd.rst

    if the offset hint is 100000, the updater offset will be 100000 + LDMSD_UPDTR_OFFSET_INCR.
 The default is 100000 (100 milliseconds).

+LDMSD_LOG_DATE_TIME
+   When set, this environment variable tells ldmsd to prefix each line of output with a timestamp in human readable form.

+LDMSD_LOG_TIME_SEC
+   When set, this environment variable tells ldmsd to prefix each line of output with a timestamp in the form of seconds-since-epoch.

 CRAY Specific Environment variables for ugni transport
 ------------------------------------------------------